 The Franklin County Sheriff's Office Reserve Coordinator is Sergeant Marcus Conner.
-The Unit is comprised of 10 reserve deputies.
+The Unit is comprised of three (3) reserve deputies.

 The primary purpose of the Reserve Deputy Program is to provide the community with an auxiliary unit of trained, competent sheriff's deputies.
 These deputies supplement our regular personnel and can be used in the event of an emergency when manpower is critical.

-Upon completion of the Academy, the new Reserve Officer will enter a 180 hour training program while assigned to full-time Sheriff's Deputies.
+Upon completion of the academy, Reserve Deputies enter a 180 hour training program while assigned to full-time Sheriff's Deputies.
 After successful completion of the training program the Reserve Officer is required to donate 16 hours per month to the Sheriff's Office.
-Reserve Officers can work a variety of assignments within the organization, such as uniform patrol, marine patrol, ORV and airport.
+Reserve Officers can work a variety of assignments within the organization, such as uniform patrol, marine patrol, and ORV enforcement.
 Reserve Officers are also required to attend one training meeting monthly.